Hani Zurob

 Hani Zurob [b.
 1976 in the Rafah refugee camp, Gaza Strip – Palestine] is a contemporary artist who has lived and worked in Paris, France since 2006.
 The artist earned a degree in Fine Arts from Al-Najah University in Nablus.
 In his works, Zurob addresses global concepts of identity, place, and memory, with all the complex nuances related to states of suspension, delays, waiting, exile, movement and displacement, absence, and resistance.

-Born in 1976 in the Rafah refugee camp in the Gaza Strip, Hani Zurob is today one of the most significant Palestinian artists on the international scene.
-His personal life—marked by war, imprisonment, and forced separation from his land—is deeply intertwined with his artistic research.
-For almost twenty years, he has lived and worked in Paris, in an exile that is not an escape but a suspension: a space of waiting, listening, and resistance.
+Hani Zurob is today one of the most significant Palestinian artists on the international scene.
+His personal life -marked by war, imprisonment, and forced separation from his land- is deeply intertwined with his artistic research.
+For almost twenty years he has lived and worked in Paris, in an exile that is not an escape but a suspension: a space of waiting, listening, and defining existence.
+His work can be found in several private and public collections internationally such as the British Museum, London; the Arab American National Museum, Michigan; Moderna galerija / Museum of Contemporary Art Metelkova (MG+MSUM), Lubljiana, Slovenia; Williamsburg Art & Historical Center, NY; Institut du Monde Arabe, Paris; Association Renoir, Essoyes, France; Cité Internationale des Arts, Paris; Mairie de Paris; Imago Mundi-Luciano Benetton, Italy; Barjeel Art Foundation, Sharjah; Dalloul Art Foundation (DAF), Beirut; Jordan National Gallery of Fine Arts, Amman.

 Zurob’s works are not confined to the language of painting alone.
-His canvases are places imbued with dense, symbolic materials—tar, sand, glass—that evoke scorched earth, impassable borders, and constantly redefined identities.
+His canvases are places imbued with dense, symbolic materials -tar, pigment, glass- that evoke scorched earth, impassable borders, and constantly redefined identities.
 Tar, in particular, is a central element in many of his series, becoming a visual metaphor for oppression, immobility, but also for transformation and rooting.
-This is not merely an aesthetic choice: it is a political stance.
-The artist has chosen to refuse materials produced in Israel, adhering to a form of cultural boycott and asserting an ethical consistency that extends even to his pigments and surfaces.

 Works